ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language Ground.
+This is the compiler for the programming language Ground for Windows.
 The name reflects the vision that highspeed code needs to stay in contact with it's ground, which is x86-64.
 So, it allows x86-64 assembly to be added anywhere in the code.
 Mixing ground- and assembly is possible by using the generated symbolic constants in your assembly code.
 The language has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like "while" and "if", datatypes like "string" and "float", etc...
-See file Examples\unittests.g on how to use many constructs.
+See file Examples\unittests.g for usage of the language.
-The compiler itself is created in C# and the generated x86-64 assembly is assembled with FASM for Windows.
+The compiler itself is created in C# and generates x86-64 assembly which is assembled with FASM for Windows.
-The code that Ground generates is poured in an assembly template which can be freely chosen.
+The code that Ground generates is poured into an assembly template which can be chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a "console" template, but also a "sdl3" template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.
+The hello-world.g is 43 bytes, the generated hello-world.asm is 7k and the hello-world.exe is 6k.
 A second reason why the .EXE will remain small is that all external code is loaded at load-time.
 The usage of the known system DLL's, like msvcrt, is promoted.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Smoothscroller.jpg?raw=true" width="500" />
 </p>

 The central concept of Ground is the ability to replace a statement with x86-64.
-So for example we have the following code in mode7.g:
+For example, we have the following code in mode7.g:
 ```
 		for (x in 0..< g.GC_Screen_DimX) {